 Jobs and Announcements

-The International AIDS Conference is the premier gathering for those working in the field of HIV, as well as policy makers, persons living with HIV and other individuals committed to ending the pandemic.
-It is a chance to assess where we are in terms of the AIDS pandemic, evaluate recent scientific developments and lessons learnt, and collectively chart a course forward.
-Given the 2010 deadline for universal access set by world leaders, AIDS 2010 will coincide with a major push for expanded access to HIV prevention, treatment, care and support.
-The programme will present new scientific knowledge and offer many opportunities for structured dialogue on the major issues facing the global response to HIV.
-A variety of session types – from abstract-driven presentations to symposia, bridging sessions and plenaries – will meet the needs of various participants.
-Other related activities, including the Global Village, satellite meetings, exhibitions and affiliated events, will offer an opportunity for professional development and networking.
+The International AIDS Conference gathers together those working in the field of HIV, as well as policy makers, persons living with HIV and other individuals committed to ending the pandemic.
+It is a chance to assess where we are, evaluate recent scientific developments and lessons learnt, and collectively chart a course forward.
+Given the 2010 deadline for universal access set by world leaders, AIDS 2010 will coincide with a major push for expanded access to HIV prevention, treatment, care and support, despite the current global economic crisis threatening to undermine public investments.
+The Conference aims to demonstrate the importance of continued HIV investments to broader health and development goals.
+AIDS 2010 is also an opportunity to highlight the critical connection between human rights and HIV – a dialogue begun in Mexico City in 2008.
+The AIDS 2010 programme will present new scientific knowledge and offer opportunities for structured dialogue on the major issues facing the global response to HIV.

 All African health economists and health policy analysts, whether working in Africa or on research of relevance to Africa, are invited to submit abstracts for the Second Conference of the African Health Economics and Policy Association (AfHEA), which will be held in Dakar, Senegal from 15–19 March 2011 (these dates are provisional).
 The overall theme of this conference is 'Toward universal health coverage in Africa'.
 Abstracts are encouraged for research related to the sub-themes of the conference: health care financing for universal financial protection in Africa; promoting universal access to needed health services; and strategies and tactics for key steps to move towards universal coverage.
 Individuals are also encouraged to submit abstracts on any other interesting or topical research, especially on any aspect of the health system that could contribute to universal coverage.
 Abstracts may be submitted in English or French and must not exceed 400 words in length.
 It should indicate the aim and objectives of the paper, the methods used and the key findings.